-Others, people who knew him when he was a Wiener (before he became a Savage) say his character transformed when he was rejected from the liberal art crowd in San Francisco.
+Others, people who knew him before he devolved into what he is now say his character transformed when he was rejected from the liberal art crowd in San Francisco.
 Wiener’s strange behavior turned many in the North beach crowd away, Says liberal activist Stephen Schwartz, a man who had known Savage in his early days:

 “After he had been there a while, his personality began to change.
 He became much more aggressive.
 He would collar you and demand that you eat with him, listen to him,” he says.
 According to Schwartz, Weiner openly carried a gun and made public scenes when he ran into his former friends and acquaintances.
 “He would come into Cafe Trieste and start yelling at me that I was a nobody and he was a somebody.”

 In the Salon article, the poet, painter, liberal activist and an icon of the Beats, Lawrence Ferlinghetti, gives his take on Savage.